NOTE: This article was updated in April of 2023 to reflect the changing logistics of getting to and from Abu Simbel.

 Ramses II was one of ancient Egypt’s greatest Pharaohs.
-Not only did he manage to live into his 90s in an era devoid of modern medicine and build an empire over which he ruled for 66 years, but he is thought by some to be the Pharaoh featured in the Bible during the Exodus.
+Not only did he manage to live into his 90s in an era devoid of modern medicine and build an empire over which he ruled for 66 years, but he is thought by some to be the pharaoh featured in the Bible during the Exodus.
 (This isn’t likely, but it didn’t stop him from being immortalized in this role by Hollywood in The Ten Commandments.)
 He had eight official royal wives, dozens of other “unofficial” ones, and over 100 children, 13 of whom he outlived.
 He undertook numerous military campaigns and expeditions abroad and celebrated his triumphs and greatness with an endless campaign of monument-building to honor himself.

 Of all the monuments that Ramses II built to celebrate himself, the greatest is the temple which today rests along the banks of Lake Nasser at Abu Simbel.
 Despite it’s remote location out in literal BFE (in the far south of Egypt near the Sudanese border), tens of thousands of tourists make the out-of-the-way trek down to Abu Simbel every year to see these magnificent ancient structures.
 And if you plan the trip right to avoid common logistical nightmares that often come up in trying to get there, it can be totally worth it.

 If you want to go to Abu Simbel, you have to go to Aswan first.
 While there’s no reason why EgyptAir could not offer direct flights to Abu Simbel from Luxor, it’s likely that if they did many tourists would chose to skip Aswan.
 So they make you visit Aswan too if you want to see Abu Simbel.
 You can fly to Aswan from either Cairo or Luxor, although most visitors come via Luxor as a continuation of their journey around Egypt’s south.
+Flights to and from both Luxor and Aswan are very frequent, to the tune of 6 or 8 per day, every day.
+Flights between Luxor and Aswan are less frequent, so most people don’t rely on this to be a reliable option between these two cities.

 You can also take the train from Luxor to Aswan.
 Now I’m not a huge proponent of the train by any means for travel between Cairo and Luxor.
 That’s a 10-hour, bumpy, uncomfortable, overnight journey and it doesn’t get much better even if you splurge on a sleeper car.
 But for shorter rides, such as the three-hour rides from Cairo to Alexandria or from Luxor to Aswan, it can be tolerable.
 The Luxor to Aswan ride is actually even quite nice for the scenery.
-So if you don’t want to deal with the hassle of an airport check-in, screening, and boarding for the short 45-minute flight between Luxor and Aswan, the train is the another option I can recommend.
+So if you don’t want to deal with the hassle of an airport check-in, screening, and boarding for the short 45-minute flight between Luxor and Aswan, on the days that it’s even running, or the tediousness of the drive between Luxor and Aswan, which is getting longer and longer because of all of the new speed bumps that villages along the way are putting in the road, then the train is the another option I can recommend for some travelers.

-But here’s the catch – the most popular convoy leaves from Aswan at four o’clock in the morning, so you have to be dressed and ready to go by 3:30am.
-This is because it gets so hot at Abu Simbel, even in fall and spring, that you don’t want to be out there walking around in the height of afternoon heat.
+All of this focus on “morning only” in Abu Simbel is because it gets so hot down there, even in fall and spring, that you don’t want to be out there walking around in the height of afternoon heat.
 They want to get you there, give you enough time to explore, and get you back on the bus for the return journey before you get fried.